-Bachelor of Science (BS) in Software Engineering
+Bachelor’s Degree in Software Engineering

-Grand Canyon University’s Bachelor of Science in Software Engineering degree program teaches students how to use state-of-the-art engineering, business and computer science practices and technologies to find solutions for complex software issues.
-Through GCU’s courses, students will develop strong communication skills and learn to work collaboratively in a multidisciplinary team environment.
+Through GCU’s software engineering courses, you will also study communication skills and learn to work collaboratively in a multidisciplinary team environment.
 Leadership capabilities will also be explored by collaborating effectively with others, recognizing various leadership styles and examining the consequences of choice.
-In addition, a strong emphasis is placed on embedded systems, IoT and MLOps.
-This program helps prepare students to lead and work within the various stages of the Software Development Life Cycle (SDLC).

-A large focus of GCU’s Bachelor of Science in Software Engineering program is personal growth.
+A large focus of GCU’s software engineer program is personal growth.
 Students are expected to grow both professionally and intellectually, as well as learn to adapt to environmental, technical and organizational changes through group-study and self-study.
-This program will teach students how to show clarity and logic in thought by asking questions and pursuing knowledge based on historical, current and reliable information in the engineering and computer science fields.
+This program will teach students how to show clarity and logic in thought by asking questions and pursuing knowledge based on historical, current and reliable information in the software engineering field.

 - Being knowledgeable of every phase in the Software Development Life Cycle (SDLC)